Where Is Byron Bay?

 The Hinterland

-If you’re wondering what to do in Byron Bay, the hinterland areas surrounding the Byron Bay beach region are sub tropical, serene, green valleys and hills which are some of the most spectacular in the country.
+If you’re wondering what to do in this beautiful part of Australia, there are many cool things to do in Byron Bay, NSW.
+The hinterland areas surrounding the beach region are sub tropical, serene, green valleys and hills which are some of the most spectacular in the country.

 A calm escape from the busier beach hotspots, visits to the inland markets, small villages and waterfalls are well worth the short drives.